 Past musical adventures included the locally popular band Crystal Rain, the not so popular band Legynd, both of these bands way….way back in the 80’s and, most recently, the kind’ve popular Yard Rats.
 Doug’s major influence is Pink Floyds’ David Gilmour who, to quote Doug, “really rocks”.

-Doug currently resides in a dark corner in Perry w/ his wife, kids & several species of small, furry animals.
+Doug currently resides in a dark corner in Perry w/ his wife and several species of small, furry animals.